MaksimNS01/Telegram-Bot-TON-Monitor/README.md

 - The `TIMEOUT` should not be set below 1 second to avoid API rate limits.
 - Ensure the `BOT_TOKEN`, `GROUP_CHAT_ID`, `TOKEN_ADDRESS`, and `POOL_ID` are valid.
 - The bot runs in a separate thread for trade monitoring while polling Telegram messages.

+## License
+The project extends to MIT License.